opf/openproject/docs/development/documentation/README.md

   ![meta-data-documentation](image-20210503104831431.png)
   Depending on the tool, it makes sense to edit this in the source code mode.
 Feel free to copy this from another page if you're unsure and adapt it afterwards.
 - A **table of contents**: With its headers "Topic" and "Content" it gives an overview of the chapter.
 There's no general rule or agreement on the structure of the description (below "Content"), yet (e.g. "How to ...", "Main features of button X", "How can you ...?").
-  The table of contents only contains the main headers (h2) of a chapter or (in a case like [Enterprise guide](../../enterprise-guide)) links to its sub-sections that are not on the same page.
+  The table of contents only contains the main headers (h2) of a chapter, or (in a case like [Enterprise guide](../../enterprise-guide)) links to its sub-sections that are not on the same page.
   For short chapters it is not absolutely necessary to add a table of contents.
   ![example-table-of-contents](image-20210503104238350.png)
   The table of contents is made up of a simple table.
 If your text editor does not offer tables, feel free to copy the markdown from another chapter.
 - **Headers**: Put a main header (h1) directly below the meta data of each chapter.
 There should only be one h1-header per chapter.
-Structure the chapter with h2- and more headers.
+Structure the chapter with h2 and h3 headers.
 At the moment, all headers will be shown on the right hand side of the documentation.
 - **Links**: There are three types of links in the documentation:
   - Links to other chapters: Use relative links.
 This means that you may have to use (multiple)"../" to link to a higher hierarchical level.
     Example: Linking from this chapter to https://docs.openproject.org/user-guide/work-packages/work-package-table-configuration/#sort-the-work-package-list looks like this: Put the word that should be linked in square brackets, directly followed by round brackets that contain the link.
 Each "../" brings you up one hierarchical level (in this case we need to reach the level above the User guide).
 Then you can enter the regular path.
 As you can see in the example, a combination of links to other chapters and within a chapter ("#sort-...", see below) works.
 Make sure to spell-check.